-Brief: The Global Hawk is a strategic long-endurance, high-altitude, "deep look" ISR platform complementing satellite and manned ISR.
+Brief: The Global Hawk is a strategic, long-endurance, high-altitude "deep look" ISR platform complementing satellite and manned ISR.
 It is capable of imagery, SIGINT, and ground moving target indication (GMTI), depending on variant.
-The system consists of the aircraft and sensors, launch and recovery element (LRE), mission control element (MCE), and comms/ mission planning cell.
-The pre-production Block 10 debuted in combat in 2001 and retired in 2011.
+The system consists of the aircraft and sensors, launch and recovery element (LRE), mission control element (MCE), and comms/mission planning cell.
+The preproduction Block 10 debuted in combat in 2001 and retired in 2011.
 Block 20 was initially equipped with the Enhanced Integrated Sensor Suite (EISS) for imagery intelligence (IMINT).
-Five were converted as EQ-4B Battlefield Airborne Communications Node (BACN) relays, and four are active following a loss replacement in 2018.
+Five were converted as EQ-4B Battlefield Airborne Communications Node (BACN) relays, and four remained active following a loss replacement in 2018.
 Block 30 is a multi-intelligence platform equipped with EO/IR, SAR, and SIGINT sensors.
 It is also equipped with a universal payload adapter that enables (previously) U-2-unique payloads including the MS-117 and SYERS II EO sensors, and a wet-film Optical Bar Camera to be carried.
-The Airborne Signals Intelligence Payload (ASIP) was only installed on three of the 11 planned airframes.
-Block 40 is a ground-moving target surveillance platform equipped with the Multiplatform Radar Technology Insertion
+The Airborne Signals Intelligence Payload (ASIP) was only installed on three of the 11 planned airframes, subsequently designated Block 30M.
+Block 40 is a ground-moving target surveillance platform equipped with the Multiplatform Radar Technology Insertion Program (MP-RTIP).

-Program (MP-RTIP).
 Its AESA and SAR simultaneously conduct moving target and cruise missile tracking, as well as stationary imagery collection.
-USAF announced plans to retire the EQ-4B and RQ-4B Block 30, retaining only the Block 40.
-FY21 funds shift to supporting and modernizing Block 40, including a design study aimed at integrating a modular ISR payload adapter.
-USAF conducted the first RQ-4 flight using the new, modernized ground control station in 2020.
+Block 30 foreign military customers include South Korea and Japan, while NATO operates a pooled fleet of RQ-4Ds based on the Block 40.
+Northrop Grumman test flew the first of three Block 30 for Japan and NATO declared initial operating capability with the Allied Ground Surveillance fleet in 2021.
+USAF began retiring the EQ-4B Block 20 in FY21 and RQ-4B Block 30 ISR capabilities.
+FY22 funds support Block 40 sustainment and the Ground Station Modernization Program which is in operational testing ahead of fielding in FY23.
+A single RQ-4 Block 40 was destroyed in a crash near Grand Forks on Aug.
+6, 2021.